Antarctica & The Subantarctic

 Owing to the possibility, however small, of a severe airline delay, we would recommend that all participants have two hotel nights at the cruise start point prior to the cruise.
 Kindly note that in the event you do not arrive in time, the ship will not wait and neither the cruise operator nor ourselves can make a refund in such circumstances.
 Arriving early also has the advantage that your luggage could still catch up with you, should it go astray.
 We can make hotel bookings for you on request.

-For seabirds and many birds ashore during Antarctica photography tours, the ideal lenses with a DSLR are usually a 300-500mm prime, often with converters for smaller species.
-If your budget does not run to big prime lenses, a high quality 400mm f5.6 or a 100-400mm or similar zoom with a converter on a crop-sensor body can be a very viable alternative.
-For many other wildlife photography subjects, and also many scenic shots, a telephoto in the 135-300mm range will be very useful.
+For seabirds and many birds ashore during Antarctica photography tours, the ideal lenses with a full-frame DSLR or mirror-less equivalent are usually a 300mm, 400mm or 500mm prime, often with converters for smaller species.
+If your budget does not run to big prime lenses, a high quality 400mm f5.6 or a 100-400mm or similar zoom with a converter can be a very viable alternative.
+For many other wildlife photography subjects, and also many scenic shots, a telephoto lens in the 100-200mm range will be very useful.

 Antarctica, South Georgia and even parts of the Falkland Islands are full of panoramic views and a wide-angle in the 16-28mm range is ideal for landscape photography.
 You can also use wide-angle on elephant seals (not fur seals please!), penguins and some other wildlife photography subjects to get great images.